Sarvasv-0/Calci/README.md

 Just Compile [Calci.java](Calci.java) file into its .class and use the JVM to run it.

 ## Dependencies
-None, the only thing you need is the Java [JRE](https://www.java.com/en/) or [JDK](https://jdk.java.net/), which you might already have if you are viewing this repo
+None, the only thing you need is the Java [JDK](https://jdk.java.net/), which you might already have if you are viewing this repo